swinburne-sensing/pylinkam/README.md

 ---

 This Python module provides Python bindings for the official C/C++ Linkam SDK.
-It enables monitoring and control of various instruments provided by Linkam.
-Can optionally be used with the [pint](https://pint.readthedocs.io/en/stable/) package to handle unit conversion.
+It enables monitoring and control of various instruments provided by Linkam Scientific.
+The library can optionally be used with the [pint](https://pint.readthedocs.io/en/stable/) package to handle unit conversion.

 ## Installation
 Note that the Linkam SDK binary files (`LinkamSDK_release.dll` or `LinkamSDK_debug.dll`) and the required license file (typically `Linkam.lsk`) are **not** distributed as part of this module.

-By default the module will look for the Linkam SDK dll using the `$PATH` environment variable, appending the module directory before searching.
+By default, the module will look for the Linkam SDK dll using the `$PATH` environment variable, appending the module directory before searching.

-0. If necessary rename `LinkamSDK.dll` (used in recent versions) to `LinkamSDK_release.dll`
+0. If necessary, rename `LinkamSDK.dll` (recent versions) to `LinkamSDK_release.dll`
 1. Place `LinkamSDK_release.dll` (or `LinkamSDK_debug.dll`) and `Linkam.lsk` files inside the `pylinkam` module folder (the one that contains `__init__.py`)
 2. Run `demo.py` to check for any issues.
 This will set the stage temperature to 25°C temporarily.